rsumnerz/fetch/README.md

 ## Read this first

-* If you believe you found a bug with how `fetch` behaves in your browser, please **don't open an issue in this repository** unless you are testing in an old version of a browser that doesn't support `window.fetch` natively.
-  This project is a _polyfill_, and since all modern browsers now implement the `fetch` function natively, **no code from this project** actually takes any effect there.
+* If you believe you found a bug with how `fetch` behaves in Chrome or Firefox, please **don't open an issue in this repository**.
+This project is a _polyfill_, and since Chrome and Firefox both implement the `window.fetch` function natively, no code from this project actually takes any effect in these browsers.
 See [Browser support](#browser-support) for detailed information.

 * If you have trouble **making a request to another domain** (a different